jelsonjay/modules/README.md

-# modules
+# ES6 Modules

- pure javascript modules with the import and export
+With a pure javascript modules with the import and export